linode/docs/docs/guides/web-servers/supabase/create-react-app-supabase/index.md

 ## How to Create a React Frontend

-With Supabase prepped and populated, you are ready to start building out a React frontend to interface with the backend provided by Supabase.
+With Supabase prepped and populated, you are ready to start building out a React frontend to interface with it.

 The React frontend developed here displays a shopping list.
-It gives the user the option of marking items "Purchased" and allows the user to add more items.
+It gives the user the option of marking items "Purchased" and allows the user to add additional items to the list.

 ### Setting Up the React Project

 These next steps show you how to initialize a React application with NPM and how to add the Supabase client SDK to the project.

 1. Follow our tutorial on how to [Install and Use the Node Package Manager (NPM) on Linux](/docs/guides/install-and-use-npm-on-linux/).
-The present guide uses NPM to bootstrap a React project, to install the Appwrite web SDK, and to run the React frontend.
+The present guide uses NPM to create a base React project, to install the Supabase client, and to run the React frontend.

-1. Create the React project.
+1. Create the base React project.
 This example uses `create-react-app` to bootstrap a new React project and names the new project `example-app`.
 The command results in a directory with that name being created in the current directory.

     For this guide, the new React application's directory is created in the current user's home directory: